HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 Detailed design deduced from requirements for two different projects is presented in this chapter.
 First example is about persistent storage and the second is about a thermostat.

+### Persistent Storage

+The platform in the persistent storage is based on a board with two components, a microcontroller and an external EEPROM.

+A set of requirements are introduced and a high-level design is presented that is based on the requirements.
+Then two different detailed design examples are introduced and discussed.
+First is an example on how not to do it, with one big monolithic detailed design and then another example using a more modular PIM-style detailed design.

 ## Appendix A - Abbreviations

 List of abbreviations used in the book and book notes.